pkarisa/Ansible_IP3/README.md

 # **Ansible and Terraform AWS Configuration Management Project**

-### The goal is to set up and Ansible Playbook and Terraform file that provisions recources on AWS and Termius then  invokes the playbook to start the application.
+### The goal is to set up and Ansible Playbook and Terraform file that provisions recources on AWS and Termius then  invokes the playbooks to start the application.

 ### The environment is set up with debian-cloud/debian-11 as the base image.